powsybl/powsybl.github.io/docs/tutorials/afs/afs.md

 </dependency>
 ```

-Beside your previous maven dependencies you have to add an IIDM implementation, if not, you'll get the following exception:
+Beside your previous maven dependencies you have to add an IIDM implementation, or else you'll get the following exception:
 ```
 com.powsybl.commons.PowsyblException: No IIDM implementation found
 ```